ucan-wg/revocation/README.md

 Even when not in error at time of issuance, the trust relationship between a delegator and delegatee is not immutible.
 An agent can go rogue, keys can be compromised, and the privacy requirements of resources changed.
 While the UCAN delegation approach RECOMMENDS using the [principle of least authority][POLA], such unexpected conditions can and do arise.
 These are exceptional cases, but are sufficiently important that a well defined method for performing revocation is nearly always desired.
 Revocation is the act of invalidating a UCAN after the fact, outside of the limitations placed on it by the UCAN's fields (such as its expiry).

-## 1.1 Approach
+## 1.2 Approach

 UCAN delegation is designed to be [local-first].
 As such, [fail-stop] approaches are not suitable.

-UCAN revocation is accomplished with an eventually consistent message.
-Note that the delivery tradeoff often associated with eventually consistent systems only apply in the worst case: it is entirely possible to communicate directly with the resource server when there is a single source of truth.
-The extra generality of eventual consistency allows UCAN revocations to be compatible with the weaker assumptions in resources such as [CRDT]s, when communicating over gossip channels, and at the edge.
+Revocation is accomplished via an unforgable message

 # 2 Semantics